ibm-js/delite-tutorial/beginner.md

 });
 ```

-Declarative widgets (those created via markup in the page) need to be parsed in order to kick off the lifecycle of creating the widget.
+Declarative widget instances (those created via markup in the page) need to be parsed in order to kick off the lifecycle of creating the widget.

 ###Template